TerminalNator2000/python-intro-course/README.md

 ---
 Now it's time for us to discuss some basic Python Vocabulary, these are terms that you'll need to know as we begin to delve into writing python programs.
 1.Basic Syntax and Concepts:
    A. Variable: A name assigned to a value (e.g., x = 10).
    B. Data Type: The kind of data a value represents (e.g., int, str, float, list).
    C. Indentation: Python uses indentation (spaces or tabs) to define blocks of code.
    D. Comment:
 ```
 Comment: Text in code meant for explanation, not execution.
 Single-line comments start with #.
 ```
 ---
 3. Data Types
    A. Integer (int): Whole numbers (e.g., 10, -3).
    B. Float (float): Numbers with decimals (e.g., 3.14, -0.5).
    C. String (str): Text enclosed in quotes (e.g., "hello", 'world').
    D. Boolean (bool): Logical values (True 1+1=2 , False 1+1=3.)
    E. List: Ordered, mutable collection of items (e.g., [1, 2, 3]). # Notice the square brackets?
    G. Tuple: Ordered, immutable collection (e.g., (1, 2, 3)).
    E. Dictionary (dict): Key-value pairs (e.g., {'key': 'value'}). # Notice the colon & the curly brackets?
    F. Set: Unordered collection of unique items (e.g., {1, 2, 3}). # Notice the coma deliniation & curly brackets?
 ---

 4. Control Flow
    A. If Statement: Executes a block of code if a condition is true.
 ```python

 if x > 0:
     print("Positive")
 ```
    B. For Loop: Iterates over a sequence (e.g., a list).
 ```python

 for item in [1, 2, 3]:
     print(item)
 ```
    C. While Loop: Repeats as long as a condition is true.
 ```python

 while x < 5:
     x += 1
 ```
    D. Break: Exits the loop immediately.
-   Continue: Skips the current iteration and continues with the next.
+   E. Continue: Skips the current iteration and continues with the next.

 ---